NBA criticisms and controversies: Big-market bias/Lack of parity

 Some NBA fans accused the league of conspiring to ensure that large-market teams and popular players make it to the postseason.
-In the 45 years from 1980 until 2025, every NBA Finals has involved at least one of these 9 teams: the Boston Celtics, Chicago Bulls, Detroit Pistons, Golden State Warriors, Houston Rockets, Los Angeles Lakers, Miami Heat, Phoenix Suns, or San Antonio Spurs, although not the New York Knicks.
-Brooklyn Nets, or Los Angeles Clippers.
-Additionally, in that span, every NBA Finals except for 2021 has involved at least one of these 12 All-Stars: Larry Bird, Magic Johnson, Isiah Thomas, Michael Jordan, Hakeem Olajuwon, Shaquille O'Neal, Tim Duncan, Kobe Bryant, Jimmy Butler, LeBron James, Jayson Tatum, or Stephen Curry.
+Every NBA Finals since 1980 has involved at least one of these 10 teams: the Boston Celtics, Chicago Bulls, Detroit Pistons, Golden State Warriors, Houston Rockets, Los Angeles Lakers, Oklahoma City Thunder, Miami Heat, Phoenix Suns, or San Antonio Spurs.
+Additionally, in that span, every NBA Finals except for the 2021, 2025 or 2026 Finals has involved at least one of these 12 All-Stars: Larry Bird, Magic Johnson, Isiah Thomas, Michael Jordan, Hakeem Olajuwon, Shaquille O'Neal, Tim Duncan, Kobe Bryant, Jimmy Butler, LeBron James, Jayson Tatum, or Stephen Curry.

 Many of these accusations are based on the premise that the NBA desires large markets and popular players for ratings purposes.
 Former CBS Sports president Neal Pilson disputed the idea that matchups have the biggest effect on ratings:

 Ratings are a factor, but the "conspiracy theory" misses the whole point.
 It has nothing to do with a great matchup, it has to do with the total number of games.
 NBC would trade a great matchup that's a sweep in a flash for a bad matchup that goes seven games.

 This conspiracy increased with the rise of so-called "superteams" in free agency, where star players (free agents or not) "team up" with other players of similar stature on a large-market team in a lucrative location.
 The term evolved after emerging from James' public free-agent declaration in 2010s The Decision.
 Notable examples of players leaving a smaller market to either join or create superteam include James (Cleveland to Miami), Kevin Durant (Oklahoma City to Golden State), and Paul George (Oklahoma City to LA Clippers).
 The first two moves drew particular backlash, especially James's due to favorite son status in Ohio.
 Some speculated that this has caused NBA ratings in the late 2010s to drop due to a lack of narrative surprise in the regular season.

+Since the 2019 NBA Finals, however, the league oversaw a lengthy period of parity, as eight different teams won the NBA championship.
+This span included wins by Canada's lone NBA team in the Toronto Raptors, smaller-market teams such as the Milwaukee Bucks, Denver Nuggets and Oklahoma City Thunder, and teams in bigger markets such as the Lakers, Celtics, Warriors and New York Knicks.
+5 other teams have played in the finals during that time, the Heat, Suns, Mavericks, Indiana Pacers, and the Spurs.